port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/azure-devops.md

 ## Permissions

-Port's GitLab integration requires a group access token with the `api` scope.
+Port's Azure DevOps integration requires a group access token with the `api` scope.

 To create a group access token, follow the instructions in the [installation](./installation.md#creating-a-gitlab-group-access-token) guide